marlitas/JR_Components/CONTRIBUTING.md

 ### Tech Responsibilites
 - To the best of your ability ensure [cross-browser compatibility](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Introduction) for all components submitted.
 Chrome, Firefox, Safari, Internet Explorer, etc..
-- Ensure that code meets all requirements on this checklist: https://gist.github.com/audreyr/4feef90445b9680475f2
+- Ensure code has proper formatting, syntax, security standards, and efficiency.
 - Create issues for any changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Don't add any collections to the library unless absolutely necessary.
 - Keep pull requests as small as possible.
 Preferably one component per pull request.